-Intermediate Conversation Program
+Intermediate Business Program

 This class focuses on telephone skills, writing skills (letters, faxes, and emails), socializing skills, and cultural considerations in the U.S. business world.
 Students will actively participate in phone conversations, role-play realistic business scenarios, and become familiar with the customs and etiquettes of the U.S. business landscape.
 Weekly tests will measure the individual learner’s progress in the pronunciation, syntax, and acquisition of phrases commonly used throughout the workplace.
 Students will be instructed in the correct forms for all types of business communications, including official letters, faxes, voicemails, emails and computer English.